-Nearly 25 years ago, the Board of Pharmacy promulgated regulations to require pharmacists to consult with patients when receiving a medication for the first time.
-The board included in the regulation additional occasions where a pharmacist must consult a patient, such as when the patient has questions or the pharmacist believes a medication warrants consultation.
-A copy of the requirement is provided in Attachment 1.
+Nearly 25 years ago, the Board of Pharmacy promulgated regulations to require pharmacists to consult with patients every time they receive a medication for the first time.
+The board included in the regulation additional occasions where a pharmacist must consult a patient - where the patient has questions or the pharmacist believes a medication warrants consultation.
+A copy of the requirement is provided in Attachment 3.

-California's requirements are sometimes confused with national requirements enacted about the same time by CMS for Medicare patients in what was known as "OBRA 90."
+Sometimes California's requirements are confused with national requirements enacted about the same time by CMS for Medicare patients in what was known as "OBRA 90."
 However, California's requirements were actually adopted before OBRA 90's requirements.
-The OBRA 90 requirements require that Medicare patients be offered consultation when they receive medication for the first time.
-California's requirements, requiring the pharmacist to initiate consultation, were stronger and broader than the OBRA 90 requirements in that they pertained to all patients, not just those whose medications were paid for by Medicare, establishing one standard of care for all patients in California.
+The OBRA 90 requirements provided that Medicare patients be offered consultation when they receive medication for the first time.
+So California's requirements, requiring the pharmacist to initiate consultation, were stronger and broader than the OBRA 90 requirements in that they pertained to all patients, not just those whose medications were paid for by Medicare, establishing one standard of care for all patients in California.

-After approval of California's patient consultation requirements, the board delayed implementation of patient consultation at the request of the profession because pharmacists stated they could not provide consultation without the aid of pharmacy technicians.
-The approved patient-consultation regulation was delayed so that the board could secure statutory authority and then promulgate regulations to establish the licensure of pharmacy technicians to "free" the pharmacist to provide consultation.
+After approval of California's patient consultation requirements, the board also delayed implementation of patient consultation at the request of the profession because pharmacists stated they could not provide consultation without the aid of pharmacy technicians.
+So the approved patient-consultation regulation was delayed so that the board could secure statutory authority and then promulgate regulations to establish the licensure of pharmacy technicians to "free" the pharmacist to provide consultation.

 California's requirement is for the pharmacist to consult the patient - not to offer to consult.
-When preparing the consultation rulemaking, the board emphasized that consultation was to be initiated by the pharmacist, and that any denial of the consultation must be made directly to the pharmacist, other staff (e.g., pharmacy technicians or ancillary staff) are not to screen for consultation by asking if the patient wanted to speak to the pharmacist or have questions about the medication.
-Consultation is required when the patient or the patient's agent is present in the pharmacy to receive consultation.
+When doing the consultation rulemaking, the board emphasized that consultation was to be initiated by the pharmacist, and that any denial of the consultation must be made directly to the pharmacist, other staff (e.g., pharmacy technicians or ancillary staff) were not to screen for consultation by asking if the patient wanted to speak to the pharmacist or had questions about the medication.
+Consultation was required whenever the patient or the patient's agent was present in the pharmacy to receive the consultation.

-Over the years, the board has added other enhancements to help ensure patients receive meaningful consultation, including a Notice to Consumers poster that must be posted in the pharmacy.
-This poster states the pharmacist must consult with each patient about his or her new medication, and lists the five questions a patient should understand before taking a prescription medication.
+Over the years, the board has added other enhancements to help ensure patients receive meaningful consultation, including a notice to consumers poster that must be posted in a pharmacy that specifically states the pharmacist must consult with each patient about his or her new medication, and lists the 5 questions a patient should understand before taking a prescription medication.